 Each type carries distinct data elements that downstream systems depend on:

 The volume of these documents is substantial and growing.
-Delegated authority arrangements — where MGAs and coverholders bind risk on behalf of carriers — now account for over 40% of Lloyd's total premium volume, and the proportion continues to increase as carriers lean on coverholders for distribution and underwriting in niche segments.
-More delegated programs means more counterparties, more reporting periods, and more bordereaux flowing into your operations team every month.
+Delegated authority arrangements — where MGAs and coverholders bind risk on behalf of carriers — account for approximately 45% of Lloyd's market premium income, according to Lloyd's Delegated Authority resources.
+More delegated programs mean more counterparties, more reporting periods, and more bordereaux flowing into operations teams every month.

 Why Bordereau Processing Breaks Down at Scale

-The core problem is format inconsistency at every level.
+The core problem is format inconsistency.
 Every MGA, coverholder, and broker submits bordereaux in a different layout.
-Column headers vary.
-Date formats shift between DD/MM/YYYY, MM/DD/YYYY, and ISO conventions depending on the counterparty's home market.
-Currency fields might use symbols, ISO codes, or nothing at all.
-Internal code sets for lines of business, peril types, and coverage classes are bespoke to each program.
+Column headers vary, date formats shift between DD/MM/YYYY and MM/DD/YYYY, currency fields use different conventions, and internal code sets are bespoke to each program.

 There is no universal bordereau format standard.
-Unlike payment files (which converge around ISO 20022) or trade confirmations (which follow FIX or FpML schemas), MGA bordereau reporting operates without a mandated document structure.
-Program guidelines from carriers and Lloyd's of London managing agents often run tens of pages specifying what data to report — required fields, validation rules, acceptable code values — but rarely prescribe how the document itself should be formatted.
-The closest historical effort at bordereau format standardization was RETACC, a UN/EDIFACT message type designed for reinsurance technical accounts.
-It never achieved broad adoption.
-The industry moved on without an equivalent of the structured formats that other financial domains take for granted.
+Program guidelines from carriers and Lloyd's managing agents often specify what data to report — required fields, validation rules, acceptable code values — but rarely prescribe how the document should be formatted.
+RETACC, a UN/EDIFACT message type for reinsurance technical accounts, never achieved broad adoption, so bordereaux lack the shared structure that other financial domains take for granted.

-This gap lands squarely on operations teams.
-Staff manually cleanse, validate, and remap data from dozens of distinct layouts into internal bordereaux management systems or data warehouses.
-When an insurer manages 20 delegated authority relationships, the mapping effort is manageable.
-At 50 or 100+ relationships — common for large carriers and Lloyd's syndicates — it becomes the operational bottleneck.
-Analysts spend more hours reformatting data than actually analyzing exposure, premium adequacy, or loss trends.
-Organizations that have explored automating financial document processing workflows in other areas often find bordereaux to be the last and hardest category to tackle, precisely because of this format diversity.
+This gap lands on operations teams.
+Staff manually cleanse, validate, and remap dozens of layouts into internal bordereaux management systems or data warehouses.
+At 50 or 100+ delegated authority relationships, analysts can spend more time reformatting files than analyzing exposure, premium adequacy, or loss trends.
+Organizations that have explored automating financial document processing workflows in other areas often find bordereaux to be the last and hardest category to tackle because of this format diversity.

 This is not a niche complaint.
 Deloitte's ceded reinsurance survey found that 71% of ceded reinsurance professionals said late data leads to manual activity, workarounds, and inaccuracies in their reinsurance operations.
 The downstream effects touch every function that depends on bordereau data being timely and accurate.

 Then there is error propagation.
-Manual rekeying between spreadsheets — copying policy references, transposing premium figures, converting currencies by hand — creates entry points for mistakes that travel silently through the data pipeline.
-A wrong class-of-business code in the source bordereau gets carried into the carrier's underwriting system.
-A transposed loss reserve figure flows into quarterly reporting.
-A currency mismatch between the bordereau and the treaty terms distorts premium reconciliation by thousands.
-These errors often surface only during downstream reconciliation or audit, at which point tracing the root cause back through months of manually processed files is its own project.
-The direct consequences hit premium reconciliation accuracy, loss reserving integrity, and compliance reporting reliability.
+Manual rekeying between spreadsheets creates entry points for mistakes that travel silently through the data pipeline: a wrong class-of-business code, a transposed reserve figure, or a currency mismatch between the bordereau and treaty terms.
+These errors often surface only during reconciliation or audit, when tracing the root cause through months of manually processed files becomes its own project.

 Data Fields That Matter: Premium vs Claims Bordereaux